Action game: Levels

 Players advance through an action game by completing a series of levels.
 Levels are often grouped by theme, with similar graphics and enemies called a world.
 Each level involves a variety of challenges, whether dancing in a dance game or shooting things in a shooter, which the player must overcome to win the game.
 Older games force players to restart a level after dying, although action games evolved to offer saved games and checkpoints to allow the player to restart partway through a level.
-Increasingly, though, some games allow for "resurrection" or "cloning" and the opportunity to regain lost items upon death for a certain sum of ingame currency, typically increasing exponentially the more times the player dies.
 The obstacles and enemies in a level do not usually vary between play sessions, allowing players to learn by trial and error.
 However, levels sometimes add an element of randomness, such as an enemy that randomly appears or that takes an unpredictable path.

 Levels in an action game may be linear or nonlinear, and sometimes include shortcuts.
 For levels that require exploration, the player may need to search for a level exit that is hidden or guarded by enemies.
 Such levels can also contain secrets—hidden or hard-to-reach objects or places that contain something valuable.
 The prize can be a bonus (see below) or a non-standard exit that allows a player to access a hidden level, or jump ahead several levels.
 Action games sometimes offer a teleporter that will cause the player's avatar to re-appear elsewhere in the same level.
 Levels often make use of locked doors that can only be opened with a specific key found elsewhere in the level.

 Action games sometimes make use of time restrictions to increase the challenge.
 However, game levels typically do not react to time passing, and day/night cycles are rare.
 When the timer expires, the player typically loses a life, although some games generate a difficult enemy or challenge.
 If the level is completed with time remaining, this usually adds to the player's score.